operasoftware/devopera/src/articles/_posts/2016-03-02-web-bluetooth-intro.md

 title: 'An introduction to the Web Bluetooth API'
 authors:
 - shwetank-dixit
-intro: 'Let’s take a look at the Web Bluetooth API.'
+intro: 'There is an explosion of electronic devices nowadays.
+What if we could communicate with them through a web browser?
+The Web Bluetooth API allows you to interact with many Bluetooth Low Energy (BLE) enabled devices.'
 tags:
 - bluetooth
 - physicalweb